Dysart, Fife: History

 In the 1920s, the owners of the harbour, the Earl of Rossyln's Coal Company, put pressure on the town council to deepen the harbour for use of larger ships.
 The council was plunged into financial ruin after the coal company refused to pay for the work in excess of £500.
 Many ships went instead to Buckhaven and Methil, where they received a quicker turnaround than in Dysart.
 The closure of the uneconomic Lady Blanche Pit in 1929, proved to be the end of the town's coal trade from the harbour.
-The lack of revenue from Dysart's harbour forced the town to merge with Kirkcaldy under a private act of parliament in 1930.
+The lack of revenue from Dysart's harbour forced the town to merge with Kirkcaldy under a local act of Parliament, the Kirkcaldy Corporation Order Confirmation Act 1930 (20 & 21 Geo.
+5. c. xciii).

 Dysart Golf Club (now defunct) was founded in 1897.
 The club and course closed at the time of WW2.

 Today, Dysart is considered to be a north-eastern suburb of Kirkcaldy and the village forms one of 48 conservation areas in Fife.
 Important landmarks in the village include the Dutch influenced houses on Pan Ha'; the six-storey St Serf's Church Tower; Dysart Tolbooth and the Francis Collery gearhead which is situated on the northern boundaries.
 An £11 million pound scheme has been started by The Townscape Heritage Initiative (THI) and Conservation Area Grants Scheme (CARS) to regenerate Dysart over a period of five years, due to be completed in 2014.
 This will include repairing historic buildings and structures such as Dysart Tolbooth and Dysart Harbour as well as providing new housing and meeting environmental needs.